TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/TypoScript/Index.rst

 A minimal page created by pure TypoScript
 =========================================

-TypoScript is the basic configuration script used to configure the frontend output of a page in TYPO3.
+TypoScript is the basic configuration language used to configure the frontend output of a page in TYPO3.

 You can find detailed information about